-The Central Pollution Control Board of India (CPCB) collaborates with State Pollution Control Boards (SPCBs) concerned with the river basin.
-In the case of Krishna river, it is the pollution control boards of the states of Maharashtra, Karnataka and Andhra Pradesh that are involved together.
-Since some of the water goes underground, known as groundwater, two kinds of monitoring are done – surface water monitoring and groundwater monitoring.
-In India, surface water monitoring is done on a monthly or quarterly basis and on half yearly basis in the case of groundwater.
+The Central Pollution Control Board of India (CPCB) collaborates with State Pollution Control Boards (SPCBs) concerned with river basins in their jurisdiction.
+In the case of Krishna river, it is the pollution control boards of the states of Maharashtra, Karnataka and Andhra Pradesh that are involved.
+As some of the water goes underground, known as groundwater, two kinds of monitoring are performed – surface water monitoring and groundwater monitoring.
+In India, surface water monitoring is done on a monthly or quarterly basis and on a half yearly basis in the case of groundwater.
 The monitoring network in the country covers 445 Rivers, 154 Lakes, 12 Tanks, 78 Ponds, 41 Creeks/Seawater, 25 Canals, 45 Drains, 10 Water Treatment Plant (Raw Water) and 807 Wells.
 Among the 2500 stations, 1275 are on rivers, 190 on lakes, 45 on drains, 41 on canals, 12 on tanks, 41 on creeks/seawater, 79 on ponds, 10 Water Treatment Plant (Raw Water) and 807 are groundwater stations.

 Coliform bacteria are organisms that are present in the environment and in the feces of all warm-blooded animals and humans.
 Coliform bacteria will not likely cause illness.
 However, their presence in drinking water indicates that disease-causing organisms (pathogens) could be in the water system.